 4.)
 An Ounce of Prevention is Worth a Pound of Cure

-Since the majority of cold and flu virus are spread via direct contact, frequent hand washing at home, work and/or the gym is highly recommended.
+Since the majority of cold and flu viruses are spread via direct contact, frequent hand washing at home, work and/or the gym is highly recommended.
 Don’t forget these germs can live for hours, so wiping down phones, keyboards and fitness equipment is essential.
-You’ll want to use nontoxic and fragrance-free wipes that don’t contain harsh chemicals (or, make your own).
+You’ll want to use non-toxic and fragrance-free wipes that don’t contain harsh chemicals (or, make your own).

 5.)
 Early Birds Stay Healthy

 According to the Center for Disease Control and Prevention (CDC), flu season begins as early as October and peaks around January or later.
 But, it’s never too early to boost your immune system to prepare for flu season.
 You can do this by limiting your intake of foods high in sugar and reducing alcohol intake since both of these can suppress the immune system.
 Daily exercise will keep the circulation strong while also reducing stress.
 Finally, make sure you are getting plenty of sleep; at least 8 hours, but more if necessary.
 Your body needs downtime to rest, recuperate and heal.
 Turn off the Smartphone, release the stress and give your body time to decompress from the activity and toxic exposures of the day.